QubitHD: A Stochastic Acceleration Method for HD Computing-Based Machine Learning: Evaluation

 \subsection{Training Efficiency}

-The training efficiency of HD-based algorithms is characterised by an initial training of the model and subsequent retraining. \begin{itemize} \item Algorithms in this type all consume the same energy during the generation of the initial training model \item The significant cost is the retraining: compared to the non-binarized model, QuantHD uses less operations when calculating the hypervector similarities (step 4 in Figure \ref{fig:framework}). \item No complex \textit{cosine} similarity has to be computed as calculating the Hamming distance is sufficient to determine whether there was a correct classification or not \item The improvement of \Design lies in the faster convergence to a high classification accuracy, which is \textbf{30-50\%} faster than in \textit{QuantHD} and also decreases the energy consumption after the initial training proportionally. \item The \Design modification has dual benefit.
+The training efficiency of HD-based algorithms is characterized by initial training of the model and subsequent retraining.
+Figure~\ref{fig:training} shows the energy consumption and execution time of \textit{QubitHD} during retraining. \begin{itemize} \item Algorithms in this type all consume the same energy during the generation of the initial training model \item The significant cost is the retraining: compared to the non-binarized model, QuantHD uses fewer operations when calculating the hypervector similarities (step 4 in Figure \ref{fig:framework}). \item No complex \textit{cosine} similarity has to be computed as calculating the Hamming distance is sufficient to determine whether there was a correct classification or not \item The improvement of \textit{QubitHD} lies in the faster convergence to a high classification accuracy, which is \textbf{30-50\%} faster than in \textit{QuantHD} and also decreases the energy consumption after the initial training proportionally. \item The \textit{QubitHD} modification has a dual benefit.
 It makes it possible to save energy and time during training, whilst achieving the same or better classification accuracies during testing depending on whether the goal is rapid convergence or high classification accuracy. \end{itemize}